-Laptops are currently replaced every 3 years to better provide stable and reliable technology for operation and security on the state's enterprise network.
-This has changed from prior year 2 year replacement cycles.
+8 laptop computers are budgeted for FFY23.
+Estimate is based on quote by vendor.
+Laptops are currently replaced every 5 years to better provide stable and reliable technology for operation and security on the state's enterprise network.
+This has changed from the prior year 4 year replacement cycles.
 Upgrading devices is more expensive due to replacing multiple system components to achieve the intended performance, incompatabilities, and there's no increase in residual value.
 It increases the complexity of current installed hardwares, thus the cost of repairing equipment surpassing the cost and value of a replacement.
 This is guidance provided in Nevada state budget manual.
-The new equipment schedule will be updated for the future using 3 year replacement cycles beginning FFY22.
+The new equipment schedule will be updated for the future using 5 year replacement cycles beginning FFY22.
+Laptops are used by civilian staff in support of commercial operations which include all CVSI positions.
+In addition, laptops were instrumental for teleworking type operations in response to the COVID-19 pandemic.
+NTC has transitioned to LMS system for all NAS commercial vehicle related training courses.
+Therefore laptops are needed for students who are not otherwise assigned a laptop or tablet.
+Laptops are also used for personnel traveling for conferences and trainings so data and servers can be accessed.